dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q10 = [
+display_quiz([
   {
     "question": "How does the chapter describe the front-end in relation to the API?", "type": "multiple_choice",
     "answers": [
       {"answer": "As an independent data source that does not rely on the API once the page has loaded.", "correct": False, "feedback": "No. The chapter stresses that the front-end communicates with the API throughout its operations."}, {"answer": "As an API client: a React single-page application that sends requests to the DraCor API and displays the results.", "correct": True, "feedback": "Correct.
-This directly matches the chapter’s description of the front-end."}, {"answer": "As a replacement for the API, used only when the XML database is offline.", "correct": False, "feedback": "Incorrect.
+This directly matches the chapter's description of the front-end."}, {"answer": "As a replacement for the API, used only when the XML database is offline.", "correct": False, "feedback": "Incorrect.
 The front-end depends on the API rather than replacing it."}, {"answer": "As a command-line tool that wraps curl requests for beginners.", "correct": False, "feedback": "No. The front-end is a web application, not a command-line tool."}
     ]
   }
-]

-display_quiz(q10, max_width=1000)
+], max_width=1000)
 :::